Goodbye, Don Glees!: Plot

 When they were children, "Toto" Mitarai and Roma Kamogawa formed their own club, the Don Glees.
-When Toto reaches 15, he moves to Tokyo to attend high school.
-Toto returns a year later to find Roma longing for his crush, "Tivoli" Urayasu, who has moved away to Ireland.
+As Toto reaches 15, he moves to Tokyo to attend high school.
+He returns a year later to find Roma longing for his crush, "Tivoli" Urayasu, who has moved to Ireland.
 Toto goads Roma to contact Tivoli, even calling Tivoli long distance to get Roma to talk to her.

-Toto also finds that Roma has added a new member to the club, "Drop" Sakuma.
+Toto also discovers that Roma has added a new member to the club, "Drop" Sakuma.
 Drop talks Roma into spending all his money to buy a drone.
-They will use the drone to film a large professional fireworks display, while setting their own fireworks in a secluded field.
-But on the night of the display, they cannot get their fireworks to light, and Roma loses the drone.
-Some hours later, a wildfire breaks out in the mountains.
-The next day, their schoolmates spread rumors that the Don Glees set the fire, based on the police finding their dud fireworks.
-The three friends locate their drone, and decide to retrieve it to use its video footage to clear their names.
+They want to use the drone to film a large professional fireworks display, while setting their own fireworks in a secluded field.
+On the night of the display, they cannot get their fireworks to light and Roma loses the drone.
+Hours later, a wildfire breaks out in the mountains.
+The following day, their schoolmates spread rumors that the Don Glees set the fire, based on the police finding their dud fireworks.
+The three friends locate their drone and decide to retrieve it to clear their names.

-The drone landed in a place in the mountains so isolated that the kids need to hike overnight to reach it.
-To go, they lie about their plans, and dodge investigating police officers and bears.
-But they don't make it before sundown, and so settle down near a small waterfall.
-Drop tells the others about how everyone should have a "treasure" they should want more than anything else.
-He also talks about his time living in Iceland, where he once found a working telephone booth next to a "golden" waterfall.
-But he also refers to a stay at the hospital, and asks the others if they would have any regrets if the world ended tomorrow.
+The drone lands in an isolated area in the mountains so they decide to hike overnight to reach it.
+To go, they lie about their plans and dodge police officers and bears.
+They settle down near a small waterfall as night falls.
+Drop tells the others how everyone should have a "treasure" they want more than anything else.
+He talks about his time living in Iceland, where he once found a working telephone booth next to a "golden" waterfall.
+He also mentions a stay at the hospital and asks the others if they would have any regrets if the world ended tomorrow.
 Meanwhile, Toto spends all his time panicking about his cram school studies and admonishing his friends' childish behavior.
-He even brings a textbook to the hike, as he has an exam the next day.
-But he eventually calms down and admits that he's not so sure he wants to become a doctor like his father wishes.
+He even brings a textbook to the hike as he has an exam the next day.
+He eventually admits that he's not sure he wants to become a doctor as his father wishes.
 He also tells Drop about the origin of the club name.
 The name comes from "Don't glee" in English, referring to how he and Roma never smiled or played with other children.
-Toto eventually adds his textbook to their campfire, no longer caring so much.
-Roma figures that Tivoli is his "treasure".
-He holds dear a photo of a field with a ladybug that she took with his father's old professional grade camera.
+Toto eventually adds his textbook to their campfire, no longer caring as much.
+Roma figures out that Tivoli is his "treasure".